Empowering Widows: Five Goals for Financial Security in 2025

 Navigating finances alone can feel daunting.
 A trusted financial adviser can provide tailored advice, helping you simplify decisions and create a road map for financial security.
 Studies consistently show that working with a financial adviser can significantly improve financial outcomes for all investors, especially widows as many may not have significant investment knowledge or experience.

-According to a study by Vanguard, individuals who work with a financial adviser can enjoy net portfolio returns of 3% higher each year, on average, compared to investors who go it alone.
+According to studies cited by Investopedia, individuals who work with a financial adviser may have higher net portfolio returns over time compared to investors who go it alone.

 Using best practices such as the appropriate asset allocation, tax-efficient investment strategies and portfolio rebalancing all add to this higher investment growth.
 In addition, your adviser will help you stay the course or sell when appropriate, helping you sidestep making the big mistake of selling during a market drop or buying in when assets’ values are inflated.